Frequently

 are terminated with soldered and insulate connections, color

-and labeled.
+coded and labeled.

 The front and dash harness are modular units and connected